 He admitted that he and Kamalkhonoviych Kamalkhodaev dismembered the body at a residence in the Umraniye district before transporting the remains in a suitcase to Sisli.

-In a statement cited by Turkish media, the suspect said: "I stabbed her.
-Later my friend and I cut the body into pieces, placed the parts in bags and put them in a suitcase.
+In a statement cited by Turkish media, the suspect said, "I stabbed her.
+Later, my friend and I cut the body into pieces, placed the parts in bags and put them in a suitcase.
 We took a taxi to Sisli and threw the parts into different trash containers."

 Security camera footage shows two men carrying suitcases and later approaching trash containers.
-Separate recorded footage shows police detaining the suspects at the airport.

 Prosecutors from the Istanbul Chief Public Prosecutor’s Office are leading the homicide investigation.
 Police forensic teams continue to search for missing body parts and collect evidence from multiple locations.